Python-PyQt/PyQt5-Docs/docs/gotchas.rst

 CryptoAPI on Windows, Secure Transport on macOS and iOS).
 This would mean that security updates, including certificate updates, would be handled by the vendor of the target operating system and could be ignored by the application.
 Unfortunately there is no common TLS API.
+The resolution to this problem is the subject of `PEP 543 <https://www.python.org/dev/peps/pep-0543>`__ but that has yet to be implemented.

-Python supports the TLS API implemented in OpenSSL v1.0 (and, starting with Python v3.7.0, OpenSSL v1.1).
-On Linux that is, in effect, the vendor supplied API and so Python is able to use it.
-However, on Windows and macOS the standard Python binary installers include copies of the OpenSSL libraries.
-The resolution to this problem is the subject of
+Python uses OpenSSL as its TLS implementation.
+Python v3.7.4 and later use OpenSSL v1.1.1.
+Python v3.7.0 to v3.7.3 use OpenSSL v1.1.0.
+Earlier versions of Python use OpenSSL v1.0.2.
+On Windows and macOS the standard Python binary installers include copies of the corresponding OpenSSL libraries.
-`PEP 543 <https://www.python.org/dev/peps/pep-0543>`__ but that has yet to be implemented.

 Qt has support for the native TLS implementation on macOS and iOS but on other platforms (except for Linux) a deployed application must include it's own